TKOR: Death of Grant Thompson

-On July 29, 2019, Thompson died in a paraglider accident near Hurricane, Utah in Washington County, Utah.
+On July 29, 2019, Thompson died in a paragliding accident near Hurricane, Utah, in Washington County, Utah.
 His family had reported him missing around 10:30 pm to the Washington County Sheriff's Office (WCSO) after he did not return from the trip that day.
-Officers used GPS to connect to a locator he carried with him; they found his body, along with a recording device.
-The case remains under investigation.
+Officers connected to a GPS locator he carried with him; they found his body along with a recording device.
 In response to his death, the King of Random channel uploaded a video titled, "Grant Thompson, in Memoriam" to YouTube on July 30.
-The video is exactly one minute long, and is simply a picture of Thompson with the caption, "Grant Thompson, 1980–2019".
-YouTube also stated that they were "deeply saddened" to hear about Grant Thompson's "tragic loss".
+The video is exactly one minute long, and it is simply a picture of Thompson with the caption, "Grant Thompson, 1980–2019".
+YouTube also stated that they were "deeply saddened to hear about Grant Thompson's tragic loss".

+The deadly accident was caught on film as Thompson was recording at the time from a camera mounted to his paramotor, which aided the police in their investigation into what caused the accident.
+According to law enforcement, a sudden change in updraft collapsed Thompson's parachute.
+He attempted to deploy the reserve chute but was too close to the ground (about 100 ft) for it to be effective.
+Thompson died on impact, roughly 4 seconds after the parachute malfunctioned.

-On August 1, a video titled, "Thank you, Grant" was uploaded to the channel, in which a somber Nate and Calli presented a montage of Thompson's various experiments, spliced with clips of him discussing how far the channel had come.
+On August 1, a video titled "Thank you, Grant" was uploaded to the channel, in which a somber Nate and Calli presented a montage of Thompson's various experiments, spliced with clips of him discussing how far the channel had come.
 In this video, Nate confirmed that the channel would be continuing to upload, stating it was what Thompson would have wanted.
 It was the first time either host had appeared in a video since Thompson's death three days before.

-On August 8, the channel posted a video titled, "A Tribute To Grant From Fellow Creators."
+On August 8, the channel posted a video titled "A Tribute To Grant From Fellow Creators."
 It compiled tributes from other YouTube personalities, notably MatPat (Matthew Patrick) from the channel "The Game Theorists", Brian Brushwood from the channel The Modern Rogue, and Zack Nelson from the channel JerryRigEverything.

-Furthermore, on August 10, the channel posted a video titled, "To Grant, From the TKOR Team," which compiled short tributes from all of the channel staff, including Nate and Calli.
+Furthermore, on August 10, the channel posted a video titled "To Grant, From the TKOR Team," which compiled short tributes from all of the channel staff, including Nate and Calli.
 This was the final memorial video; the channel has continued its normal upload schedule since.
 Thompson was also featured by PewDiePie on his own version of YouTube Rewind 2019.